ankorstore/yokai-http-template/README.md

 #### With GitHub

-You can also create your repository [using the GitHub template](https://github.com/new?owner=ankorstore&template_name=yokai-http-template).
+You can also create your repository [using the GitHub template](https://github.com/new?template_name=yokai-http-template&template_owner=ankorstore).

-After cloning your repository, simply run:
+After cloning and going into your repository, simply run:

 ```shell
 make rename to=foo/bar